Wolverhampton Wanderers W.F.C.: History

 At the start of the 2015–16 season, Steve Cullis was named manager and has been given the aim of promotion back into the Northern Division, as well as developing the youth section of the club.
 Wolves also withdrew their reserve team from the FA Women's Premier League Reserves (Midlands), the reserves had been playing in the WPL for the past 13 seasons.

 In October 2016, Cullis moved to a new role of Technical Director for the club's Regional Talent Centre.
 Tim Dudding was named as his replacement as manager of the Senior squad.
 Dudding led a successful campaign, resulting in the club's promotion to the Northern Division.

 After a poor start to the season Dan McNamara took over as First Team Manager in early 2018 and led the team in a relegation battle, just missing out on goal difference after a hard-fought campaign.
-After the restructure of the women's football pyramid this summer, the team now find themselves in the new FA Women's National League Midlands Division One.
-For the 2018–19 season the club have introduced a Development Team.
+After the restructure of the women's football pyramid this summer, the team found themselves in the new FA Women's National League Midlands Division One.

-At the end of the 2020–21 season, Wolves were promoted via 'upward movement' to the FA Women's National League North.
-In the subsequent season (2021–22), Wolves secured a place in the play-off with a chance for another promotion, this time to the FA Women’s Championship, beating Sheffield F.C.
-Ladies 2-0 with 3 games left until the end of the season.
-They would go on to lose the play-off 1–0 to Southern Division winners Southampton F.C.
+At the end of the 2020–21 season, Wolves were promoted via 'upward movement' to the FA Women's National League Northern Premier Divison after going undefeated in two consecutive fourth tier campaigns, which were both declared null and void.

+In the subsequent season (2021–22), Wolves were crowned Northern Premier Division champions and secured a place in the play-off with a chance for successive promotions, this time to the FA Women’s Championship, after beating Sheffield F.C.
+Ladies 2-0 with three games left until the end of the season.
+However, they would go on to lose the play-off 1–0 to Southern Division winners Southampton F.C.